Development Services Fees

 - Water heater replacement

 - HVAC replacement

-Planning fee changes associated with zoning amendments, specific use permits, plats, site plans, etc. will first be considered by the Town’s Planning and Zoning Commission for a recommendation to the Town Council.
-Fee changes associated with building, engineering, fire, and environmental permits only need to be considered by the Town Council.
-However, staff will time the consideration of the changes by Town Council, so they are considering all fee changes on the same agenda.
+Below are the Town's fee schedules with the current and proposed fees.
+Fee changes associated with zoning amendments, specific use permits, plats, site plans, etc. will be considered by the Town's Planning and Zoning Commission on December 12, 2022.
+Both those fees, and fee changes associated with building, engineering, fire prevention, and environmental permits will be considered by Town Council on December 19, 2022.